vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

 1. On the Azure portal toolbar, click **Cloud Shell**.

+    > **Note**: If the Cloud Shell is already open and you have a running ssh session, enter **exit** at the command prompt to close the connection to the VM.

     Ensure that the Environment dropdown is set to **Bash**.

 1. At the Cloud Shell command prompt, to start monitoring the Events being received by the Azure IoT Hub, enter the following command: